 My teaching philosophy

 What’s the question that we’re going to work on next?
+Does this question actually make any sense?
 As Lesley-Ann Noel said, "For education to be relevant it has to be contextual."
 My classes are all about questions and not about solutions.
 Through project-based learnings, workshops, and critiques students ask questions and continue to question and refine critically.
-We begin our courses by asking students to contribute problem spaces to the curriculum so that the work is community-based and passion-led.
-The actual content doesn’t matter so much it might be about the process, Does this question actually make any sense?
+I begin my courses by asking students to contribute problem spaces to the curriculum so that the work is community-based and passion-led.
+The actual content doesn’t matter so much as the process,